readysettech/docs-old/docs/index.md

     ---

-    Experience a hands-on demonstration of ReadySet's capabilities and features
+    Run through a hands-on demonstration of ReadySet's capabilities and features

 -   :material-cloud-outline:{ .lg .middle } [__Run with ReadySet Cloud__](guides/deploy-readyset-cloud.md)